hariharsubramanyam/ObjectTracker/README.md

 ### Ignore Young Filters
 Sometimes, if there's a **patch of noise that persists many frames**, a Kalman filter may be created for it.
 However, such Kalman filters usually don't live long, so I only pay attention to Kalman filters that **have been alive for 20 frames**.

-# Acknowledgements
-So that's my object tracking pipeline.

-I want to give credit to:

-This [paper](http://ceur-ws.org/Vol-1391/40-CR.pdf) by Gábor Szűcs, Dávid Papp, and Dániel Lovas, which outlines the Kalman + Hungarian tracking pipeline.

-This [repo](https://github.com/Smorodov/Multitarget-tracker) by Andrey Smorodov, which implements the Kalman + Hungarian pipeline.
-I use his code for the Hungarian algorithm and his technique for initializing the matrices for Kalman filters.

-This [website](http://web.rememberingemil.org/Projects/DisjointSets.aspx.html) by Emil Stefanov, which has an implementation of the union-find (aka. disjoint set) data structure.

-[OpenCV](http://opencv.org/), which does most of the heavy lifting for the computer vision tasks that I do.